Do you know what’s in your vial?

 Dr. Watkins indicted

 200+ patients injected with “lab research only” semaglutide from a Chinese middleman. $249,044 in nine months.
+No medical screening.
+No state board oversight.

 Plain white unmarked mailer package sitting on a kitchen counter, the anonymous arrival of a gray-market peptide order Collage of newspaper clippings and headlines about Ozempic, weight loss drugs, and gray-market peptide dangers Close-up of a vial label reading 'NOT FOR HUMAN CONSUMPTION' next to a syringe, the legal fiction of the gray market